Linda Crampton has an honors degree in biology. She has taught high school biology, chemistry, and physics as well as middle school science.

 More Tips for Writing Physics Exams

-- Write in all measurement units, not only in the final answer but in the calculations steps too.
-You will likely lose marks if you don't do this, plus if you write in all the units you are more likely to notice when you have to do a unit conversion in order to get the correct answer.
+- Write in all measurement units, not only in the final answer but in the calculations steps as well.
+You will likely lose marks if you don't do this.
+In addition, if you write in all the units you are more likely to notice when you have to do a unit conversion in order to get the correct answer.

-- Make sure that you use significant figures if they are required.
+- Make sure that you use significant figures (or digits) if they are required.

 - Draw graphs neatly, using your ruler for the axes.
 Don't forget to label the axes and state the measurement scale that you are using.

 - Never leave blank spaces on your answer sheet.
 If time is running out and you have no idea what the correct answer for a multiple choice question is, circle any of the answers.
-If there are four possible answers you have a 25% chance of being right!
-If you can eliminate the obviously wrong answers your chance of choosing the right answer increases.
+If there are four possible answers, you have a 25% chance of being right.
+If you can eliminate an obviously wrong answer (or answers), your chance of choosing the right response increases.

 - Check all your answers before you hand in your exam.
 When you're writing the exam, make a note beside problems that you leave out so that you know you have to come back to them at the end.

 - If you have to answer multiple choice questions by shading in circles on a computer scan sheet, make sure that you've marked the circles that correspond with your intended answers.

 - If you discover that you've made an error in a multiple choice question, change the answer very clearly, especially if the answer is written on a computer scan sheet.
 Erase any stray marks on the answer sheet.

 - If you're not completely certain about how to answer a multiple choice question, it might be a good idea to go with the first answer that you chose instead of second-guessing yourself.